panzerdp/dmitripavlutin.com/posts/080-arrow-vs-regular-functions/index.md

 }
 ```

-While both the regular and arrow syntaxes define functions, when would you choose one instead of another?
+While both the regular and arrow syntaxes define functions, when would you use one or another?
 That's a good question.

-In this post, I'll show the main differences between the two, so you could choose the right syntax for your needs.
+In this post, I'll show you the difference between the two, so you could choose the right syntax for your needs.

 <Affiliate type="traversyJavaScript" />